spences10/twitter-bot-bootstrap/README.md

 ## Setup development environment

 For this I'm just going to say use [Cloud9](https://c9.io/) as you can be up and running in minutes with one of the pre made Node.js environments.

+Note that if you choose to use Heroku and/or Cloud9 IDE in building this (like I do in this guide) in some regions you will be prompted to give a credit card number to create these accounts.

 ![](/src/images/c9-node-env.png)